ToprakPehleeone/four-card-feature-section-master/README.md

 ### What I learned

 How to use basic grid properities.
+Aligning items with grid area properity and using 'max-width' and 'min-width' properities to make my project more responsive.

 ### Continued development